How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 Pros of SDK Technology

-Creating on-premises video chatting capability from scratch is a costly, time-consuming endeavor compared to integrating Zoom into a website or an app.
+Creating on-premises video chatting capability from scratch is a costly, time-consuming endeavor compared to embed Zoom into a website or an app.

 With the SDK, your developers don’t have to create every new feature from scratch.
 The software development kit allows you to integrate pre-coded video conferencing features.